ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

 - Files often have long, meaningless names which makes them difficult to find later.
 You can let users enter a friendly name, to help them find it easily later.
 - Files come with very little meta data, so you can let users provide a comment to associate with the file.

 If you add additional fields, then you should show the answers on the check screen with the file.
+If the file is an image, then show users a preview.
+If the file is a spreadsheet, then show the values in a table.

 ### Single file upload steps